learn-co-curriculum/dsc-testing-for-trends-lab/README.md

 ## Introduction

-In this lab, you'll practice your knowledge on testing for stationarity.
+In this lab, you'll practice your knowledge of testing for stationarity.

 ## Objectives